 What is a Shaker Kitchen?

+This furniture style got its name from the Christian religious movement that started in the mid 1700’s - with the word ‘Shaker’ referring to their ecstatic, vigorous body movement during worship!
 The Shaker’s led a simple, basic life with their homes unadorned by any lavish or frivolous decor - something that was very much reflected in their furniture - hence the plain, clean door style.

 Churchwood Design can achieve many variations on the Shaker Door through wonderful timber and paint finishes as well other subtle design touches to achieve almost any look and any period style.